MikletNg/aws-parsec-gaming-rig/README.md

     Total = $37.548 + $1 + $4.416 = $42.964

 ## Tips
+- ***!!!WARMING!!!
+THIS IS A TEMORARY STORAGE, WHICH MEANS IT WILL ALL DISAPEAR AFTER SHUTDOWN*** If you have launched an G4 instance, you should have an NVMe SSD storage (125GB/225GB).
+Go check this [tutorial](https://www.diskpart.com/windows-10/windows-10-disk-management-0528.html) to know how to alocate that volume.
 - If you want to install some famous applications quicklym you can use ***Chocolatey***.

 	`Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

 	`choco install googlechrome origin uplay -y`
 	The command above install chocolatey, Google Chrome, Origin and Uplay.
 	Kindly remind, do not forget to run powershell as administrator.